-This document describes the policy for elemental impurities in substances covered by a Certificate of Suitability to the monographs of the European Pharmacopoeia (CEP).
-It is applicable to new, renewed and revised CEPs.
+This document describes the policy for the control of elemental impurities in substances covered by a Certificate of Suitability to the monographs of the European Pharmacopoeia (CEP).
+It is applicable to new, renewed and revised CEPs where control of elemental impurities is impacted, including applications for substances for veterinary use only (which were previously excluded from the scope).
+Any applicant should submit a risk assessment, taking into consideration the elements and principles described in ICH Q3D, and propose suitable controls for elemental impurities using the principles of risk management as part of their CEP applications.